department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/round-2/discussion-guide.md

 - If desktop or tablet: Do you have access to your mobile device, and can you join the Zoom meeting from there instead?

 #### Step 2 - Start screen share
 Now I’m going to ask you to start sharing your screen with me via Zoom.
 When you are inside the Zoom app on your phone, you'll see a few buttons at the bottom of the screen.
 In the middle, there should be a big green button labeled Share Content.
 Do you see it?
 I'd like you to share your screen with me!
-I can walk you through what to do:
+I can walk you through what to do.
+If you see any additional prompts different than what I am describing, please read them aloud and I will help:
 Tap on the arrow that says "Share".
 - A menu should come up with options of what to share - please hit "Screen".
 - You should be prompted with an option to select what you'd like to share - please select "Zoom".
 You may see a message asking if you'd like to start recording or casting with Zoom.
-You are seeing this because I am recording the meeting.
 If you are comfortable with your screen being recorded, please hit "Start now".
 - Do you see a message asking if you would like to allow Zoom to display over other apps?
   - If yes, please select "Allow Zoom to display over other apps"
 - The next thing you should see is a button for "Start Broadcast".
-- If you see any additional prompts please read them aloud and I will help.
 - Ok, tap anywhere on the screen to go back to the Zoom application.

 Great, now I can see your phone screen!
 Thank you for your patience in figuring this out with me so we can look at the VA app together today.